 - Infection.
 There is always a risk of infection after surgery.
 It may be a urinary tract infection, respiratory or vaginal infections.
 For the treatment and prevention clinic Assuta used antibiotics.

 - Thrombosis.
-Inside the vessel is formed a blood clot which prevents the circulation of blood and oxygen supply to the tissues.
+Inside the vessel is formed a blood clot which prevents the circulation of blood and oxygen to the tissues.
 The likelihood of blood clots increases after uterine hysterectomy, because the patient is in a state of immobility.
 It is recommended as soon as possible begin to move.
-Also anticoagulation can be provided in the clinic Assuta, such as warfarin.
+Also, in the clinic can be provided Assuta receiving anticoagulants, such as warfarin.

 - Vaginal problems.
 If vaginal hysterectomy has been performed, there is a risk of disturbances in the upper part of the vagina, where the cervix has been removed from slow healing to prolapse in later years.

 - Ovarian failure.
 Even if the ovaries were not affected during the uterus hysterectomy, may be some problems within five years after surgery.
 This is due to the fact that part of the organ perfusion was in the uterus, which was removed.